DIY e-liquid : Introduction

 An e-liquid calculator really simplifies the whole process of DIY Mixing, giving you all the information and mix ratios you need to create your own vape juice.
 This includes the amount of nicotine you need to add to reach your desired strength, and how much from each ingredient PG, VG, Flavouring you will need to add to end up with for example a 70VG/30PG ready to vape e-liquid.

-One of the easiest and best e-liquid calculator is the web-based one by E-liquid-recipes.com.
+One of the easiest and best e-liquid calculators is our web-based e-liquid calculator here on Mix Wizard: MW Calculator.
 You Simply fill in your desired nicotine strength ratios and the amount of flavour you want to add by percentage and the quantities of the ingredients will be displayed in the bottom of the calculator.
 When mixing by weight, you will use your scale and add the ingredients by grams to your mix.
 For mixing by volume you will use syringes to measure the appropriate amounts of milliliters to add to your mix.

 Post Mix : Label, Steep & Storage